We're updating our terminology in Jira

 4. Add a deploy stage and set your environment.
 Learn more about setting up environments in GitLab.

-To send build and deployment information from GitLab to Jira, your team must include Jira issue keys in their commit messages and branch names.
-Whenever a pipeline runs in GitLab, the integration will look for Jira issue keys in the branch name and commit messages.
-If it finds issue keys, it will send build and deployment information to Jira.
-This information will be shown in the development panel on your team’s Jira issues, on the board, on the Deployments timeline, and in the Releases hub.
+To send build and deployment information from GitLab to Jira, your team must include Jira work item keys in their commit messages and branch names.
+Whenever a pipeline runs in GitLab, the integration will look for Jira work item keys in the branch name and commit messages.
+If it finds work item keys, it will send build and deployment information to Jira.
+This information will be shown in the development panel on your team’s Jira work items, on the board, on the Deployments timeline, and in the Releases hub.